Back to the blog

 Introduction: The Unkillable Gambit

-In an era where chess engines have refuted many romantic openings, the Danish Gambit (1.e4 e5 2.d4 exd4 3.c3) remains a favorite among club players and even appears occasionally in master games.
-First played in the 19th century, this aggressive pawn sacrifice has survived computer analysis, evolving defenses, and the test of time.
-But why does it still work in 2025?
+In a time when so many romantic openings have been pwned by chess engines, the Danish Gambit (1. e4 e5 2. d4 exd4 3. c3) continues to be popular with club players and gets even sporadic appearances at master level.
+This aggressive pawn sacrifice, first played in the early 19th century, has withstood computer analysis, evolving defences and the test of time.
+But why does it work in 2025?
 This article explores:

-Updated lines and traps that keep it dangerous
+• Updated lines and traps that make it dangerous

 Basic Mechanics